-• integrate all this information to form an understanding of the ebb and flow [10] of what others are doing and where they will be over time, and use that to determine most opportune time and locations for meeting each other.
+• integrate this to form an understanding of the ebb and flow [9] of what others are doing and where they will be over time, and use that to determine time and locations that are the most opportune.

-Consequently, our goal is to foster new calendar designs that push beyond the constraints of traditional calendar interface.
-We specifically redesign group calendars to reflect the ebb and flow of a small group's activities and whereabouts over time.
-Our main idea is to display a group's calendar events as people's spatiotemporal movements and activities occurring over a geographic space animated over time, all presented on a public highly interactive display.
-In particular, the calendar design implemented in our SPALENDAR (SPAtial CALENDAR) prototype (Figure 1) - animates people's past, present and forthcoming scheduled movements between event locations as well as their stationary locations.
-Detail of people, their movements and their locations is progressively revealed and controlled by a viewer's proximity to the display, their identity, and their gestural interactions with it, all of which are tracked by the public display.
-We demonstrate our design in a number of interaction scenarios, where we show how people can use SPALENDAR to perform certain tasks beyond the usages of a conventional calendar.
+Consequently, our goal is to reconsider how group calendars can be redesigned to reflect this ebb and flow of a small group's whereabouts over time.
+Our main idea is to display the group's calendar events as spatiotemporal movements and activities occurring over a geographic space animated over time, all presented on a public highly interactive display.
+In particular, the calendar design - implemented in our SPALENDAR (SPAtial CALENDAR) prototype (Figure 1) - animates peoples' past, present and forthcoming scheduled movements between event locations as well as peoples' stationary locations.
+Details of people, their movements and their locations are progressively revealed and controlled by a viewer's proximity to the display, their identity, and their gestural interactions with it, all which are tracked by the public display.
+We demonstrate our design in a number of interaction scenarios, where we show how people can perform certain tasks that would otherwise be cumbersome and timeconsuming to do in conventional calendars.